gem/oq-engine/doc/adv-manual/logic_trees.rst

 works depends on the sampling method.

 early_weights
-  With this sampling method, the engine randomly choose branches depending on the weights in the logic tree; having done that, the hazard curve statistics (mean and quantiles) are computed with equal weights.
+  With this sampling method, the engine randomly chooses branches depending on the weights in the logic tree; having done that, the hazard curve statistics (mean and quantiles) are computed with equal weights.

 late_weights
-  With this sampling method, the engine randomly choose branches ignoring the weights in the logic tree; however, the hazard curve statistics are computed by taking into account the weights.
+  With this sampling method, the engine randomly chooses branches ignoring the weights in the logic tree; however, the hazard curve statistics are computed by taking into account the weights.

 early_latin
-  With this sampling method, the engine randomly choose branches depending on the weights in the logic tree by using an hypercube latin sampling;
+  With this sampling method, the engine randomly chooses branches depending on the weights in the logic tree by using an hypercube latin sampling;
   having done that, the hazard curve statistics are computed with equal weights.

 late_latin
-  Wit this sampling method, the engine randomly choose branches ignoring the weights in the logic tree, but still using an hypercube sampling;
+  Wit this sampling method, the engine randomly chooses branches ignoring the weights in the logic tree, but still using an hypercube sampling;
   then, the hazard curve statistics are computed by taking into account the weights.